-If you are a resident of Alabama, or simply passing through, there is a chance that you will be involved in an auto accident.
-If so, the state's unique laws and limits on certain types of lawsuits could greatly affect your ability to pay for your injuries or vehicle repairs.
-Read on to find out more.
+Whether you're a resident of Alabama or simply passing through, there's a chance that you'll be involved in an auto accident.
+The state's unique laws and limits on certain types of lawsuits could greatly affect your ability to pay for your injuries or vehicle repairs.

 Other Driver Must Be Entirely At Fault

-Alabama is a "fault" or "tort system," which means that fault on the part of one of the drivers must be shown before insurance claims will be paid out.
-Drivers injured in an accident must file claims with the other party's insurance, showing fault by the other driver in order to recover damages that result from car accidents, such as damage to your car, lost wages, medical expenses, and compensation for pain and suffering.
+Alabama is a "fault" or "tort system."
+This means that fault on the part of one of the drivers must be shown before insurance claims will be paid out.
+Drivers injured in an accident must file claims with the other party's insurance.
+They must show fault by the other driver in order to recover damages that result from car accidents.
+The following may be used to demonstrate fault for purposes of collecting damages:

-An unusual twist that is still present in Alabama law is the rule of contributory negligence: a driver cannot recover if they were at all at fault in the accident, even if the other driver was almost entirely to blame.
+An unusual twist still present in Alabama law is the rule of pure contributory negligence.
+Under this legal theory a driver cannot recover if they were at all at fault in the accident, even if the other driver was almost entirely to blame.

 Limits on Damages

-The most strict limitation on car accident lawsuits is the time limit for filing a case -- the Statute of Limitations.
-In Alabama, the limit is two years to file the legal case, which means it is advisable to file an insurance claim as soon as possible in case there are delays in handing, processing, or denying the claim.
+The strictest limitation on car accident lawsuits is the time limit for filing a case.
+This is known as the statute of limitations.
+In Alabama, the limit is two years to file the legal case, which means it's advisable to file an insurance claim as soon as possible.
+This must be done as soon as possible in case there are delays in handling, processing, or denying the claim.

 Other than that, there are only a few limits on damages that apply in special cases.
-There was, at one point, a limit on damages generally, but that cap was found to be unconstitutional by the Alabama Supreme Court, leaving only a few narrower caps behind.
+There was, at one point, a limit on damages generally, but that cap was found to be unconstitutional by the Alabama Supreme Court.
+After that decision, a few narrower caps were left behind.

 The first is Alabama's one-of-a-kind "Guest Statute."
-It prohibits a "guest" (a person riding as a passenger without payment) from bringing a lawsuit against a driver unless the driver was found to have acted willfully or recklessly (a higher standard of fault than mere negligence).
+It prohibits a "guest" (a person riding as a passenger without payment) from bringing a lawsuit against a driver unless the driver was found to have acted willfully or recklessly.
+This is a higher standard of fault than mere negligence.
 Willful or reckless conduct could include driving at an extremely unsafe speed or using a smartphone while driving.

-There is also a cap on municipal liability in personal injury cases, which means if a public employee, such as an on-duty police officer, is responsible for your car accident, you can only recover the $100,000 maximum from the city or county.
+There is also a cap on municipal liability in personal injury cases.
+This means that if a public employee, such as an on-duty police officer, is responsible for your car accident, you can only recover the following:

 Finally, punitive damages are limited to three times the actual damages or $1,500,000, whichever is greater.
-However, getting those damages requires proving "deliberate or conscious malice" conduct beyond mere negligence by clear and convincing evidence -- a very high standard to meet.
+However, getting those damages requires proving "deliberate or conscious malice" conduct beyond mere negligence by clear and convincing evidence.
+This is a very high standard to meet.

 Get Help With Car Accident Compensation From an Alabama Attorney